PLEASE ALWAYS CHECK THE MAIN PAGE FOR CURRENT RATES AND PACKAGES

 Step 4) I edit your work.
 If I have large questions, I contact you to ask them.
 Small questions, such as, “Her hair was red in the first scene but is blonde now—do you want to keep it red, or insert a line/scene when she changes it?” are made in the comments section of the manuscript itself.

-Step 5) I return the edited manuscript to you on time, and invoice you for the next payment or balance due, depending on whether you went with developmental or line editing.
+Step 5) I return the edited manuscript to you on time, and invoice you for the balance due.

 Step 6) You may choose, according to our contract, to process the line edits quickly and send it back to me for another pass.
 You let me know you’ll be doing this, and I invoice you for the additional fee when I get your revised novel.
 I re-edit it, taking care to look for newly introduced errors and whether it now reads cleanly.
 I send it back to you, you make any final changes, and your novel is done.
 Celebrate!